nrwl/nx/docs/nx-cloud/private/auth-saml.md

 # SAML Auth

-SAML support for NxCloud is an addon for Nx Enterprise contracts and requires an unlock key.
+SAML support for Nx Cloud is an addon for Nx Enterprise contracts and requires an unlock key.
 Please [get in touch](mailto:cloud-support@nrwl.io) if you are interested.

 ### Jump To